abord77/abord77/README.md

 ### Hi there, I'm [Raymond Li](https://abord77.github.io/personal-site-v2/) 👋

 I am a Computer Science and Combinatorics & Optimization major from the [University of Waterloo](https://uwaterloo.ca/), Canada.
+I'm passionate about research and have 2 experiences as an undergraduate research assistant.
+One in Algorithm Design on k-Coloring Special Restricted Graphs and my other in Computer Vision and Machine Learning for Hockey Analysis.

-I'm interested in doing research and currently doing research in Algorithm Design and Computer Vision.
-Apart from that, I am a seasoned full-stack developer and experienced with cloud & containerization technologies.
+In additon, I am a seasoned full-stack developer and experienced with cloud & containerization technologies.

  **I am open to**: